Is-Daouda/is-Engine/CMake/README.md

 ```

 ## After installation
-You will have a *bin* folder in which there is the engine Demo.
+You will have a **bin** folder in which the engine demo is located.

 **Enjoy!**